Fantastic Structures Coloring Book Review

 In a news story released September 2, 2015 by Katie Couric about Adult Coloring Books, Steve McDonald shared how reluctant he was to enter the coloring book arena with his art, considering himself a “real artist” who had his cityscapes in art galleries and commercial design projects paying the bills.
 Why create a coloring book?

-In the interview he credits his kids with getting him to put his unique detailed drawings into books for people to color in.
-We be his bank account is happy that he listened to them as Fantastic Cities is on the best seller list on Amazon and Barnes & Noble.
+In the interview, he credits his kids with getting him to put his unique detailed drawings into books for people to color in.
 Steve loves the idea that he is now collaborating with people and pulling them into part of the process with his art.

 “Instead of just creating one piece and putting it on a gallery wall, each piece gets a life that’s far more extensive and far more lasting,” McDonald said.
 “The idea that I’m presenting these drawings to people all over the planet and asking them to finish the drawing with their own color, to me that’s incredibly exciting.”
 Source: Yahoo

 As you can see with the cityscape samples below, these images are quite detailed and suitable for advanced colorists who enjoy Johanna Basford and Millie Marrota types of books but want some inorganic shapes to bring to life.
 This book would be a great way to get the men in your life to enjoy your coloring hobby ladies.